-- 3. The degree of BSc is awarded on the basis of a programme of studies comprising combinations of courses in science disciplines, together with certain Foundation courses.
-Approved Out-of-Faculty (see Glossary) courses may be included. - 4.
-The Science Facultiesoffer Bachelors degrees in Science which must include at least a major in a FPAS discipline or an Option or a Special Degree (the terms Major, Minor, Option etc., are defined in the Glossary).
-A FPAS major may be combined with another major or two minors, which may be selected from other FPAS disciplines or from other Faculties.
+- The degree of BSc is awarded on the basis of a programme of studies comprising combinations of courses in science disciplines, together with certain Foundation courses.
+Out-of-Faculty courses may be included. - 4.
+The Science Faculties†offer Bachelor degrees in Science which must include at least a major in a FST discipline.
+A FST major may be combined with another major or one or two minors, which may be selected from other FST disciplines or from other Faculties.